GiacomoColosio02/NLP_and_AI-Powered_Hate_Detection/README.md

 ### NLP_and_AI-Powered_Hate_Detection
-This is the notebook for the NLP project of the group composed Colosio Giacomo.
+This is the notebook for the NLP project of Colosio Giacomo.
 The project is a text classification task on the dataset 'https://github.com/t-davidson/hate-speech-and-offensive-language'.
 This is a collection of offensive and hate tweets, which were all manually labeled by CrowdFlower users, which voted them as:

 hate speech (0);
 offensive language (1);